 - portages/rapids: 0/1: Second Rapids – 5 minutes spent lining

 - weather: sunny all day, light wind from NW?

-- campsite: CS633 – another haul up the hill (~100 m) and totally worth it! the stern paddler’s favourite site of the trip; multiple sites 1 fair, semi-sheltered one at top suitable for 4-person tent, one at the bottom in a pinch; more possibilities in the open and on rock – your choice; 2 boats the whole evening, 2 sea-doos earlier and after that it was just us.
+- campsite: CS633 – another haul up the hill (~100 m) and totally worth it! the stern paddler’s favourite site of the trip; multiple sites 1 fair, semi-sheltered one at the top suitable for 4-person tent, one at the bottom in a pinch; more possibilities in the open and on rock – your choice; 2 boats the whole evening, 2 sea-doos earlier and after that, it was just us.

 - Natural Resources Canada topos: Delamere 041 I 02; Key Harbour 041 H 15

 - GPS tracks – 2019 French River (3.2Mb Dropbox file)

 - Unlostify: West French River covers the river from a few kilometers east of Highway 69 to Georgian Bay.
 It has all the official park campsites indicated.
 Click on the title for access to a free digital download – or get a hard copy you will be using often!
 Note: do not set off with this map as your only map.
 It is not detailed enough.

 The sixth day in a row of sunny warm weather!
 We slipped our canoe into the water and could feel the noticeable current as we headed down the rest of the Gorge section.
 There were a number of stretches where the GPS device recorded speeds of 14 and 15 km/hr.

 Little Flat Rapids: Then it was through a stretch of fast water our Garmin topo map names “Little Flat Rapids”.
 Another name may be Second Rapids, the First being just after Recollet Falls.
 The Friends of French River map indicates a portage of 25 meters here.
 We spent less than five minutes lining our canoe through.